-Where an existing childcare/activity provider with a charging policy applies for a HAF grant they will receive place payment for the number of additional free places for eligible children, e.g., a holiday camp place per child for paying families costs £25 per day.
+Where an existing childcare/activity provider with a charging policy applies for a HAF grant they will receive place payment for the number of additional free places for eligible children, e.g., a holiday camp place per child for paying families costs £30 per day.
 We can cover this cost per number of additional places that you can provide for HAF children.

-Funding at a fixed daily rate, including food costs, is available at £25 (per child per day) for children who are eligible for free school meals, looked after children, and those with no recourse to public funds (NRPF).
+Funding at a fixed daily rate, inclusive of food costs, is available at £30 (per child per day) for children who are eligible for free school meals, children we care for, universal children and those with no recourse to public funds (NRPF).

-The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £35, inclusive of food costs.
+The available funding for children with special educational needs and disabilities (SEND) is provided at a daily rate of £40, inclusive of food costs.